AErenroc/lan-messenger/README.md

 The mTLS handshake authenticates the certificate.
 On top of that, `_handle_login` performs three additional checks using the `cryptography` library on the raw DER-encoded certificate:

 1. **Expiry** - the certificate's `notAfter` field is checked against the current UTC time.
-The TLS handshake also enforces this, but it is checked explicitly as a defence-in-depth measure.
+The TLS handshake also enforces this, but it is checked explicitly (defence-in-depth).
 2. **CN match** - the Common Name in the certificate Subject must match the username supplied in the login packet.

-3. **Fingerprint match** - the SHA-256 fingerprint of the presented certificate is compared against the fingerprint stored in the database at provisioning time.
-This binds each login to the exact certificate that was issued, so a different CA-signed certificate for the same CN is rejected.
+3. **Fingerprint match** - the SHA-256 fingerprint of the presented certificate is compared against the fingerprint stored in the database at provisioning time. *This binds each login to the exact certificate that was issued, so a different CA-signed certificate for the same CN is rejected*.

-On the very first login after provisioning (before a fingerprint has been stored), the fingerprint is recorded from the presented certificate and enforced on all subsequent logins.